 3. Get a second opinion

-Bringing a tax professional into the discussion is invaluable for understanding how retaining or paying off your mortgage will affect your tax situation, a component that is often more impactful than homeowners may realize.
+Your advisor can work with your tax professional to help you evaluable how retaining or paying off your mortgage will affect your tax situation — a component that is often more impactful than homeowners may realize.

-An advisor can help you explore other scenarios based on income, savings, lifestyle, expenses and risk tolerance.
+Your advisor can also help you explore other scenarios based on income, savings, lifestyle, expenses and risk tolerance.